nguyenlab/Multi-Wiki/README.md

 "A Multilingual Parallel Corpus for Improving Machine Translation on Southeast Asian Languages"

+in The Machine Translation Summit XVI, Nagoya Japan, 2017.

 # multi-wiki

 This corpus contains parallel aligned sentences extracted from Wikipedia in languages: Indonesian, Malay, Filipino, Vietnamese, English.